Leave a gift in your will

 We would always recommend that you speak to a solicitor or will writer directly to ensure that all of your wishes are written down as you wish and that your will is legally correct.

 We have created a handy step-by-step guide to get the ball rolling.
-Alternatively, we have partnered with will-writing experts, Bequeathed, who are on hand to help you write a basic will for free.
+Alternatively, we have partnered with will-writing experts, MyIntent, who are on hand to help you write a basic will for free.

 You are under absolutely no obligation to leave money to St John’s in your free will.
 While we are truly grateful for any individuals who choose to do so, we would not expect this.
 The most important part of you writing a will is that your wishes are carried out and your estate is distributed however you would like it to be.